Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Price Optimization

 \section{Price Optimization}

-In this section we describe how the firm can compute dynamic pricing policy given the estimates of the price-sensitivity parameters.
-The firm is interested in maximizing the expected margin contribution given the associated cost $c$ from selling the product to a request during a shopping session.
-Note that for the airline pricing problem, the cost is the opportunity cost or bid price associated with the seat inventory requested in the itinerary.
-Here we assume that the opportunity cost has already been computed by the airline's RM system by solving a separate finite horizon optimization problem and is available at the time of the request.
+In this section we describe how to compute dynamic pricing policy given the estimates of the price-sensitivity parameters.
+The objective of the firm is to maximize the expected margin contribution given the associated per unit cost $c$ from selling the product to a request during a shopping session.
+As noted earlier, for the airline pricing problem, the cost is the marginal opportunity cost or bid price associated with the seat inventory requested in the itinerary.
+Here we assume that the applicable marginal opportunity cost has already been computed by the airline's RM system by solving a separate finite horizon optimization problem and is available at the time of the request.